viresh-ratnakar/exolve/README.md

   7 This is also an enum-less but with-anno clue that also ends here! (?)* [] [t]WITTER Here is the anno.
   8 This clue, even though its anno contains an enum-like substring, ends here!
 (4) The (word) and (4 letters) enum-like parts here are not numeric.
   9 This clue (13) does not end now (4) as [square brackets do not follow immediately]; it ends here!
-(4)
+(4) 10 US-style enum-less clue with no anno
+ 11 US-style enum-less clue, also with no anno []
+ 12 US-style enum-less clue, with anno [] Here's the explanation, friends!
+ 12 US-style enum-less clue, with in-clue solution [] [ANSWER]
 ```

 #### In-clue annotations